 - Use mysqldump if you need to archive MySQL databases/tables.

-- Use monitoring tools to ensure there’s no sudden increases in data size, so that your my.cnf changes stay valid longer.
+- Use monitoring tools to ensure there are no sudden increases in data-size, so that your my.cnf changes stay valid longer.

 Originally published: Oct 4, 2018